 Brazil is a developing country having significant impact on Latin American economy.
 Services and manufacturing are the predominant sectors contributing nearly 67 percent and 27 percent respectively to this country’s GDP (gross domestic product).
-Brazil is a country with a surplus in balance of payments of US$17 billion.
+Brazil is a country with a surplus in the balance of payments of US$17 billion.
 With these broad parameters, this South American nation is an excellent choice for procuring resources for production.
 Brazil procurement is directed at sourcing the best raw materials and industrial products in both semi-manufactured and manufactured forms.

 Items of Export

-With a monthly export worth US$22 billion that constitutes nearly 14 percent of GDP, this nation achieved a favorable balance of payment in 2012.
+With a monthly export worth US$22 billion that constitutes nearly 14 percent of GDP, this nation achieved a favourable balance of payment in 2012.
 The chief commodities of export of this country are transportation equipments, automotive parts, machineries, iron ore, footwear, coffee, and soybeans.
 USA, China, Argentina, Venezuela, EU (European Union) and The Netherlands are the chief export destinations of Brazil.
 Import partners include USA, China, Argentina, South Korea, and Germany.

 Resources of Brazil

 This nation has huge reserves of iron ore, manganese, bauxite, tin, platinum, and gold.
 Large reserves of uranium and petroleum are other assets of this country.
 Among agricultural products, coffee, cocoa, sugarcane, wheat, soybeans, and citrus fruits are noteworthy.
 Timber and beef are other important produces of this Latin American nation.

 Industrial manufacturing is a vital area of revenue generation for this economy.
 Its strength lies in manufacturing of chemicals, textiles, automobile and automobile parts, aircrafts, cement, steel, shoes, and engineering items.
 Many of these items are exported as finished goods or intermediary products.